Gin Drinkers Line: Gin Drinker’s Line and Shing Mun Redoubt

-Most of the Line's remains cannot be found.
-There are still some defensive structures left at Shing Mun Redoubt, and pillboxes at Lion Rock, Tate's Cairn, and Port Shelter.
+Most of the Shing Mun Redoubt’s remains can be found.
+However, most of the Line's remains cannot be found.
+The defensive structures left at Shing Mun Redoubt; and pillboxes at Lion Rock, Tate's Cairn, and Port Shelter have been damaged by gunshots and grenades by the British and the Japanese.
+These facilities are not maintained and are dangerous to enter.